HackingForNoobs/jobs/README.md

 ## Description
 Job listings are separated by government jobs, non-government jobs, and a combination of the two.
+The last section are listings that are mostly remote.

 ### Government Jobs